Oregon Deckhand Injury Claims Attorney

 Injuries that occur onboard ships are not as straightforward as traditional personal injury cases.
 When a person is hurt on land, they can go and file a claim in civil court.
 However, deckhand workers and other maritime employees are governed by the Merchant Marine Act of 1920, often referred to as the “Jones Act.”

 The Jones Act is responsible for helping those who work on the ocean recover compensation for their injuries.
 This law gives seaman the right to sue their employer for an injury that occurs while in service on their vessel.
 Seamen are defined as individuals who contribute to the accomplishment of the vessel’s function or mission, those who are central to vessel navigation, and individuals who have a substantial connection to the vessel in nature and duration.
-Deckhands have generally been covered under the Jones Act and have been able to recover compensation.
+Deckhands have generally been covered under the Jones Act and have been able to recover compensation with the help of an experienced Portland maritime accident attorney.

 Deckhands injured in Oregon and throughout the Pacific Northwest should be able to recover various types of compensation for their losses.
 Under the Jones Act, individuals are typically allowed to recover the following: